titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ### Keyhook in Raw Brass

 As we like to say, less is more.
 This keychain is stripped down from everything to focus on its main function; keeping your keys together.

-The Keyhook in Raw Brass was casted in raw brass in a low unit production batch.
-Due to the nature of raw brass, this keychain will gain a nice patina over time.
+A low number of keychains were produced from casted raw brass.
+Due to the nature of this material, the Keyhook will gain a nice patina over time.

 This Taylor Stitch keychain is not bulky and will look great no matter what you wear.
 You could try for example a denim shirt or trousers from Taylor Stitch. [https://www.taylorstitch.com/collections/mens-denim](https://www.taylorstitch.com/collections/mens-denim "https://www.taylorstitch.com/collections/mens-denim")

 ### The Shard keychain tool by Gerber